Signature scheme generic API overview

 Parameters

 • ctx: This is a handle to an encryption context that has been initialized earlier.
-The context must be set up with the correct cipher and key for signing operations.
+The context must be set up with the correct cipher and private key for signing operations.
 It represents the state and configurations needed for the cryptographic operation.

 • buffer (in): A pointer to the start of the message that is to be signed.
 This message is the input for which the digital signature will be generated.
 The content here is not modified by the function.